 You likely know a young person who has faced depression, anxiety, suicidal thoughts or some kind of mental health issue.
 1 in 5 kids will experience a mental health challenge and they are asking for help like never before.
 Unfortunately, service providers just can’t keep up with demand.

 If you’ve ever tried to help one of these kids access mental health services, you know that it can feel like an impossible task.
-It often involves navigating a patchwork of services, turning to expensive private alternatives, traveling to clinics in different cities, or being stuck on yearlong waitlists.
+It often involves navigating a patchwork of services, turning to expensive private alternatives, travelling to clinics in different cities, or being stuck on yearlong waitlists.

 We believe that kids and their families deserve so much better.
 It’s why we focus on building capacity in kids mental health services.